 himself from Marxist political theory and called himself a "true

 frequently warned that Invisible Man was neither polical allegory nor

-After Invisible Man, Ellison never published another novel but two collections of essays, Shadow and Act (1964) and Going to the Territory (1986).
+After Invisible Man, Ellison never published another novel or an autography, but two collections of essays, Shadow and Act (1964) and Going to the Territory (1986).

 He had more and more trouble meeting deadlines for even small jobs.